-Employees elected as trade union representatives are entitled to specific rights, such as but not limited to, justified absences.
+Employees elected as trade union representatives are entitled to specific rights, such as justified absences.
 Those absences must be paid if they are within the limits indicated in the GLL.
 However, if those employees exceed the absence limits, even though the absences are justified, they will be unpaid.